Carolina-Data-Challenge/PMO-20/README.md

-# 2020 CDC Project Submission Template
+# 2020 CDC Project Submission

+Team Members: Tejas, Archit, Daniel, Andrew

 To see our mortgage predictor in action: http://mortgage-predictor.herokuapp.com/